-Under the 2021 annual incentive program, participants were eligible to receive cash awards based on achieving earnings and cash flow performance goals.
-Under the 2020 and 2019 annual incentive programs, participants were eligible to receive cash awards based on achieving a cash flow and earnings and cash flow performance goals, respectively.
-We accrued \$8, \$23 and \$27 of expense in 2021, 2020 and 2019 for the expected cash payments under these programs.
+Under the 2022 annual incentive program, participants were eligible to receive cash awards based on achieving earnings, cash flow and EV sales performance goals.
+Under the 2021 and 2020 annual incentive programs, participants were eligible to receive cash awards based on achieving earnings and cash flow and cash flow performance goals, respectively.
+We accrued \$37, \$8 and \$23 of expense in 2022, 2021 and 2020 for the expected cash payments under these programs.